High Point University: Athletics

 The 2010–2011 season was the most successful since High Point University joined NCAA Division I in 1999–2000.
 In the fall, the women's soccer team and women's volleyball team won Big South Tournaments and the men's soccer team won the Big South regular season.
 In the spring, the women's lacrosse team won the National Lacrosse Conference tournament and set a record for wins by a first-year program, with 15.

 In 2016, Christine Rickert of the High Point University women's track and field team qualified to compete in the U.S. Olympic Team Trials in Eugene, Oregon.
 Rickert placed 12th in the javelin throw, just nine places away from a spot on the Olympic Team.
 She remains the Big South Conference Record Holder in javelin with a throw of 52.47 m (172.2 ft).

-High Point University also fields the following sports at the club level: men's and women's basketball, men's and women's golf, men's and women's lacrosse, men's and women's rowing, running, men's and women's soccer, men's and women's swimming, men's and women's tennis, women's field hockey, softball, ultimate frisbee, equestrian and ice hockey.
+High Point University also fields the following sports at the club level: men's and women's basketball, men's and women's golf, men's and women's lacrosse, men's rowing, running, men's and women's soccer, men's and women's swimming, men's and women's tennis, women's field hockey, softball, ultimate frisbee, equestrian and ice hockey.

 Donations to High Point University's Athletic Department have exceeded $30 million.
 The primary athletics facilities at High Point University are the Qubein Center (basketball), Millis Center (volleyball), Williard Stadium (baseball), and the Witcher Athletic Center at Vert Stadium (track, soccer, lacrosse).

 At the beginning of 2017, High Point University announced plans for a new basketball arena and conference center to be built on campus.
 The facility will be named for High Point University president, Nido Qubein, and his wife, Mariana Qubein.
 Construction on the Nido and Mariana Qubein Arena and Conference Center began in 2018; the facility was originally projected to open in 2020, but construction was delayed due to COVID-19 issues.
 The facility opened in late September 2021, with the first basketball game to be played on November 4.
 The Qubein Center includes 4,500 arena seats, 2,500 conference center seats.
 It was also announced in early 2017 that the basketball court in the new arena was named after High Point men's head coach and High Point University alumnus Tubby Smith.
 Smith and his wife, Donna, donated $1 million to the construction of the new facility.
+In 2026, the men's basketball team earned its first NCAA tournament victory, defeating fifth-seeded Wisconsin 83–82 in the first round as a No. 12 seed.